ACID Proactive Cyber Protection

 ACID’s dark web monitoring and threat intelligence services support organizations’:

-By allowing organizations to prepare for and effectively deal with planned cyberattacks, ACID allows them to maintain business continuity, which not only benefits their revenues, but also protects their reputation and contributes to customer retention.
+By allowing organizations to prepare for and effectively deal with planned cyberattacks, ACID will enable them to maintain business continuity, benefiting their revenue, protecting their reputation, and contributing to customer retention.

 With ACID, the organization can make the most of its resources, investing them where they are most needed.
-Even more importantly, it can potentially eliminate or minimize the high financial cost resulting from a security breach – be it the payment of ransom or the cost of restoring normal operation, and lost business due to damaged reputation and loss of clients.
-This is particularly critical at a time when 77% of surveyed organizations worldwide report that they do not have a cyber security incident response plan applied consistently across the enterprise (report commissioned by IBM).
+Even more importantly, it can potentially eliminate or minimize the high financial cost of a security breach – be it the ransom payment or the cost of restoring normal operation, and lost business due to damaged reputation and loss of clients.
+This is particularly critical when 77% of surveyed organizations worldwide report that they do not have a cyber security incident response plan applied consistently across the enterprise (report commissioned by IBM).

 Constant in-depth monitoring

-As a top-notch dark web monitoring company, ACID operates 24/7/365, monitoring the clear, deep and dark web for any hint of hostile activity targeting each of its clients.
-It constantly updates its technological tools to effectively deal with new and anticipated threats and attack methods.
+As a top-notch dark web monitoring company, ACID operates 24/7/365, monitoring the clear, deep, and dark web for any hint of hostile activity targeting each client.
+It constantly updates its technological tools to effectively deal with new and anticipated threats and newly developed attack methods.